wbamberg/idl-reference/docs/nsINavBookmarksService.md

 ### moveItem(aItemId, aNewParentId, aIndex) ###

 Moves an item to a different container, preserving its contents.
- @param aItemId
-        The id of the item to move
- @param aNewParentId
-        The id of the new parent
- @param aIndex
-        The index under aNewParent, or DEFAULT_INDEX to append

 NOTE: When moving down in the same container we take into account the
 removal of the original item.
 If you want to move from index X to